In The Beginning . . .

 There Was "Dobbs Cottages"

 The business was started by my paternal grandmother and grandfather in about 1900 when they built Minglewood for their personal summer home and offered my grandmother's uncle's hunting lodge for rent.
 Over time, they built other houses in the field along the lake and my grandfather planted white pines between each of the houses.
-Cherrybank, Minglewood, Tuckaway (to become their home and office) Ripple Bay, Mirror Cove, Fernwood and Pinebrook ...
+Cherrybank, Minglewood, Tuckaway (which eventually became their home and office) Ripple Bay, Mirror Cove, Fernwood and Pinebrook ...
 I remember there was a sign on the corner of River Road (a dirt road) and Route 73 in Severance which read "Dobbs Cottages."

 and then there was Lake Paradox Club

 After my grandfather passed away my mother and father ran the business and my father named it "Lake Paradox Club".
-The wooden rowboats gave way to 12 foot aluminum boats, three four horsepower outboards were purchased, we had wood and canvas canoes, and he added several Alcort Sailfish to our fleet, taught sailing and arranged for Sailfish races.
+The wooden rowboats gave way to 12 foot aluminum boats, three four-horsepower outboards were purchased, we had wood and canvas canoes, and he added several Alcort Sailfish to our fleet, taught sailing and arranged for Sailfish races.
 My father also taught archery, another love of his.
 The pines my grandfather had planted between the houses grew taller and taller.
 We raked pine needles and became a forest.

-To meet the needs of today we have two Sunfish (the Sailfish are gone), larger aluminum boats (14 foot) with larger motors (6HP), kayaks, and aluminum canoes.
+To meet the needs of today we have four Sunfish (the Sailfish are gone), larger aluminum boats (14 foot) with larger motors (6HP), kayaks, and aluminum canoes.
 The old cedar staked docks have been replaced with wooden docks with aluminum staging, the clay tennis court became an asphalt court, and we added a baseball field.
 Reluctantly we were forced to cut down most of the white pines my grandfather had planted.
 At sixty or seventy years of age they had reached dangerous heights and in wind storms they several times fell on houses.
 We planted shrubs and flowers and the birds and butterflies came back.

-|Lake Paradox Club Today|
+Lake Paradox Club Today

 Still a Family Tradition